zubeyir/e1a5com/_posts/2016-09-11-Reality-Slap.md

 ![misc](/img/timeline/mission.png)

 Before the cynics attack this example by saying, “Well this is a residential building!
 It would never work in a large scale office building!”
 Once again I am deeply sorry.
-Let me introduce The Bullit Center in Seattle, Washington, A six storey office building in our discussion.
+The Bullit Center in Seattle, Washington is a brilliant example.
+A six storey office building.

 ![misc](/img/timeline/bullit.png)